Clinical Trials for Cosmeceutical and Checklist for Outsourcing

 • Over the Counter

 The growing desire to appear younger and healthier has led to enormous commercial opportunities and has taken on global importance.
 Social media and the internet’s influence have increased public knowledge of the health advantages of natural products made from plants and other natural resources as well as the concerns connected to the use of various chemicals in cosmetics.
 The cosmetics business is currently focusing more on natural goods as a result.
-This is where Guires FRL CDMO can be great problem-solvers for you, we are pioneers in cosmeceutical product formulation and development from plants and botanical extracts.
+This is where Food Research Lab(FRL) CDMO can be great problem-solvers for you, we are pioneers in cosmeceutical product formulation and development from plants and botanical extracts.

 Below image shows list of natural interventions used in ancient history to improve skin health.